kassandramerinomuniz/Kassandra-Merino-Muniz-s-Portfolio/index.md

 ## Digital Portfolio
 This website hosts my a portfolio of my digital work.
+For my final project, I wanted to analyze the Art of Devastation dataset available on the American Numismatic Society's website.
+I wanted to analyze the images that were depicted on the medallions and how they commemorated the First World War.
+This link directly takes you to the jupyter notebook that I used for my analysis. https://mybinder.org/v2/gh/kassandramerinomuniz/clas299/master?filepath=AoDevastation.ipynb